Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Embedding:** is a map from our collection of items to some finite dimensional vector space.
 They are commonly used to represent input features in machine learning problems.

 **Extrapolation::** means to generalize outside the bounds of what we’ve previously seen.

+**Explicit feedback:** the user is intentionally explicitly leaving feedback for that item.

+**Implicit feedback:** It is not intentionally given as a means of reading the item the user has interacted with.
+However, there was some type of interaction and from that we can infer whether the user had a positive or a negative experience.
+This could be whether someone viewed a video, how long they watched a video, if a user spent a lot of time on a page, if they clicked certain areas, or buttons on the page, etc.

 **Interpolation::** is the opposite of Extrapolation.
 It means to generalize within the bounds of what we’ve previously seen.